nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ## 5. FAQ

 **Q** : Do I lose all my personalised routes and preferences when I close the application? <br>
-**A** : Aliases, daily scheduled routes, history and notes are all stored once you exit the app and loaded upon next entry, so you do not lose any data.
+**A** : Aliases, daily scheduled routes, history and notes are all stored once you exit the app and loaded upon next entry, so you do not lose any data. <br>

 **Q** : How do I transfer my personalised routes and preferences to another computer? <br>
-**A** : Copy the entire data folder that can be found together with the NUSMaze.jar file on the first computer and copy it over to the same directory where the NUSMaze.jar file can be found on the second computer.
+**A** : Copy the entire data folder that can be found together with the NUSMaze.jar file on the first computer and copy it over to the same directory where the NUSMaze.jar file can be found on the second computer. <br>

-**Q** : What Should I do if I don't know how to travel from one block to another?
+**Q** : What Should I do if I don't know how to travel from one block to another? <br>
-**A** : You can refer to this [map](http://map.nus.edu.sg) to view the directions.
+**A** : You can refer to this [map](http://map.nus.edu.sg) to view the directions. <br>

 --------------------------------------------------------------------------------------------------------------------
 ## 6. Command summary